spectraphilic/wsn_server/README.md

     python manage.py createsuperuser
     make start

-# Update a server inst
+# Update a server deployment

 If you have deployed the project in a server, see `INSTALL.md`, then you can update it remotely from your local instance.